 We start early to feel the soothing morning air and light jetting through the Mossy Forest.
-We will access the area via boardwalks which can be slippery in the wet weather condition.
-Set on the highest point in Cameron Highlands- creating an ecosystem of pitcher plants, lizards, creeping vines and deep green mossy trees, this is a photographer's haven.
+We will access the area via boardwalks, which can be slippery in the wet weather condition.
+Set on the highest point in Cameron Highlands- creating an ecosystem of pitcher plants, lizards, creeping vines, and deep green mossy trees, this is a photographer's heaven.
 After an hour or so, we proceed to visit the BOH tea plantation- established in 1929 by a British merchant- where we will tour through the plantation and learn about the processes of tea production.
-We will also have opportunity to sample the produce in an outdoor café, while enjoying views across the vast plantation.
+We will also have the opportunity to sample the produce in an outdoor café while enjoying views across the vast plantation.

-Now, we set off on a journey of nearly five hours to Penang, with a lunch stop at the historical mining town of Ipoh before travelling to the Perak Tong Cave Temple.
-Built in 1926 by a local Chinese couple, this beautiful temple features brightly colored murals as well as a large standing Buddha.
+Now, we set off on a journey of nearly five hours to Penang, with a lunch stop at the historic mining town of Ipoh before traveling to the Perak Tong Cave Temple.
+Built-in 1926 by a local Chinese couple, this beautiful temple features brightly colored murals as well as a large standing Buddha.
 From here, the Georgetown in Penang is further two hours.

-In the ancient time, traders from India stopped here for rest and restock on their long journey to China.
-Penang came under the British rule in the 18th century and today, Penang-a UNESCO heritage, still attract visitors from all over the world; Its natural shores, distinctive cuisine and colonial charm are still alluring.
+In ancient times, traders from India stopped here for rest and restocked on their long journey to China.
+Penang came under British rule in the 18th century, and today, Penang-a UNESCO heritage still attracts visitors from all over the world.
+Its natural shores, distinctive cuisine, and colonial charm are always alluring.

-After wash up and change at your hotel, head out to Little India, where the smells of curries, burning incense, Bollywood beats and an array of colors welcome you whole-heartedly.
-Take a short but vibrant walk along the “Street of Harmony” where we can experience diverse cultures: Hindu, Muslim, Chinese and Christian cultures culminating into one provide a great introduction to Penang.
+After wash up and change at your hotel, head out to Little India, where the smells of curries, burning incense, Bollywood beats, and an array of colors welcome you whole-heartedly.
+Take a short but vibrant walk along the “Street of Harmony.”
+We can experience diverse cultures like Hindu, Muslim, Chinese, and Christian cultures culminating in one that provides a great introduction to Penang.

-There are a range of local choices for dinner tonight and your guide will be able to offer many suggestions depending on your requirements and interests.
+There is a range of local choices for dinner tonight, and your guide will be able to offer many suggestions depending on your requirements and interests.

 Overnight in Penang.